-Investigate how well products have been designed and made, whether they are fit for purpose and meet user needs; why materials have been chosen, the methods of construction used and how well they work.
+Investigate how well products have

+been designed and made, whether

+they are fit for purpose and meet

+user needs; why materials have

+been chosen, the methods of

+construction used and how well

+they work.

+Know about inventors designers

 Know about inventors, designers, engineers, chefs and manufacturers who have developed ground-breaking products.